Today's Hippie Counterculture Movement

 coming NWO, Pope Benedict XV wrote: "A world government shall arise, all national loyalties will be vanquished,

 there will inevitably follow a reign of terror."
 The mission of the New Age movement is to

 usher in a NWO of peace and security.

-When writing about the practice of New Age spirituality, Pope John Paul II wrote:
+When writing about New Age spirituality, Pope John Paul II wrote:

 "It is only a new way of practicing Gnosticism...[Christian Gnosticism]."
 I am a New Age

 (Yogananda Hinduized ) Gnostic "Christian," who believes that traditional Christianity is a